SimonBFrank/SSWC_Database_Interface/README.md

 ### /Table Logs/

 In the python GUI you are able to export the audit logs of any of the tables.
-When you export the files, the "<Table Name>_LOG.txt" will appear in the folder.
+When you export the files, the "TableName_LOG.txt" will appear in the folder.
 You can use these logs to see any changes you have made to the database and potentially revert actions in the database.

 ### Database_Interface.py